Treatment options, by stage and type of vaginal cancer

 A local recurrence of a stage I or stage II vaginal cancer may be treated with radical surgery (such as pelvic exenteration).
 If the cancer was originally treated with surgery, radiation therapy is an option.
 Surgery is the usual choice when the cancer has come back after radiation therapy.

 Higher-stage cancers are difficult to treat when they recur.
-They usually cannot be cured by currently available treatments.
+They usually can’t be cured by currently available treatments.
 Care focuses mostly on relieving symptoms, although participation in a clinical trial of new treatments may be helpful.

 For a distant recurrence, the goal of treatment is to help the woman feel better.
 Surgery, radiation, or chemo may be used.
 Again, a clinical trial is a good option.

 Surgery is the main treatment for vaginal melanoma.
 Because vaginal melanoma is very rare, it hasn’t been well studied.
 Doctors are still not certain about how much tissue needs to be removed to give the best chance of cure.
 One choice is to remove the cancer and a margin of the normal tissue around it.
 This is how a melanoma on the skin of an arm or leg would be treated.
 Another option is to remove the entire vagina and some tissue from nearby organs.
 Some (or all) of the lymph nodes that drain the area of the tumor are also removed and checked for cancer spread.

 There are a few drugs that can be helpful in treating metastatic melanoma.
 These and other treatments are discussed in more detail in our document Melanoma Skin Cancer.
 Radiation therapy may also be used for melanoma that has spread.
-It is most often used for spread to the brain or spinal cord.
+It’s most often used for spread to the brain or spinal cord.
 A good option for women with metastatic vaginal melanoma is to receive treatment as a part of a clinical trial.